liuchengxu/liuchengxu.github.io/_posts/2019-12-20-speed-up-vim-python-plugin-using-rust.md

     ```

-This function takes a query and a bunch of candidates, apply the same [fzy algorithm](https://github.com/jhawthorn/fzy/blob/master/ALGORITHM.md) on each candidate to get the fuzzy matched indices and score, rank all these selected candidates based on the score and then return a tuple of filtered candidates as well as their indices.
+This function takes a query string and a bunch of candidates, apply the same [fzy algorithm](https://github.com/jhawthorn/fzy/blob/master/ALGORITHM.md) on each candidate to get the fuzzy matched indices and score, rank all these selected candidates based on the score and then return a tuple of filtered candidates as well as their indices.

 **The whole story is as followed.
 Jump to the end directly if you don't care about it.**